oxsecurity/megalinter/README.md

 **Notes**:

-- This repo is a hard-fork of GitHub Super-Linter, rewritten in python to add [lots of additional features](#mega-linter-vs-super-linter)
+- This repo is a hard-fork of [GitHub Super-Linter](https://github.com/github/super-linter), rewritten in python to add [lots of additional features](#mega-linter-vs-super-linter)
-- If you are a Super-Linter user, you can transparently **switch to Mega-Linter and keep the same configuration** (just replace `github/super-linter@v3` by `nvuillam/mega-linter@v4` in your GT Action YML file, [like on this PR](https://github.com/nvuillam/npm-groovy-lint/pull/109))
+- If you are a Super-Linter user, you can transparently **switch to Mega-Linter and keep the same configuration** (just replace `github/super-linter@v3` by `nvuillam/mega-linter@v4` in your GitHub Action YML file, [like on this PR](https://github.com/nvuillam/npm-groovy-lint/pull/109))
-- If you want to use some advanced additional features like **applying fixes during CI**, please take 5 minutes to define [mega-linter.yml](https://raw.githubusercontent.com/nvuillam/mega-linter/master/TEMPLATES/mega-linter.yml) :)
+- If you want to use Mega-Linter extra features (recommended), please take 5 minutes to use [Mega-Linter assisted installation](#installation)
 <!-- quick-start-section-end -->

 <!-- supported-linters-section-start -->